The Danish Center for Dialogue works with dialogue, process facilitation and conflict resolution.

 Liberating Structures which is a set of simple but effective methods to design and facilitate group processes that engage and unleash everyone.
 Liberating Structures overlap with ‘pure’ dialogue but is more action oriented.
 You can read about Liberating Structures here.

 Conflict resolution as developed and practiced by the Danish Center for Conflict Resolution.
-You can read a brief introduction here.

 The three approaches supplement each other and make it possible to find the right balance between getting in depth and getting things done – including when things get rough and conflicts arise.